+a.
+Articles of incorporation or state-level certificate of corporate good standing;

+b.
+Charter;

+c.
+Bylaws;

-- a.
-Articles of incorporation or state-level certificate of corporate good standing; - b.
-Charter; - c.
-Bylaws; - d.
-Information on types of members and membership fees; - e.
-Internal Revenue Service acknowledgment of non-profit status; - f.
-Annual report; - g.
-Audited financial statements; - h.
-Documentation of ties to state trade departments or their regional associations; and - i.
+d.
+Information on types of members and membership fees;

+e.
+Internal Revenue Service acknowledgment of non-profit status;

+f.
+Annual report;

+g.
+Audited financial statements;

+h.
+Documentation of ties to state trade departments or their regional associations; and i.
 Letter described in III.A.4.
 Special Note Regarding Educational Institutions above, if applicable.

 A prospective applicant should submit an eligibility determination request as soon as possible if it wishes to have a determination prior to the application deadline.
 Such an eligibility requester should send its determination request to Ms. Rachel Krushinski, via email to Rachel.Krushinski@trade.gov or via fax to 202-482-4462.
-If unable to obtain an application package via email or fax, an eligibility requester may send its determination request via mail: Attn: Ms. Rachel.Krushinski, U.S. Department of Commerce, HCHB 4324, 14th Street and Constitution Avenue, N.W., Washington, DC 20230.
+If unable to submit an eligibility determination request via email or fax, an eligibility requester may send its determination request via mail: Attn: Ms. Rachel Krushinski, U.S. Department of Commerce, HCHB 4324, 1401 Constitution Avenue, N.W., Washington, DC 20230.